fthouraud/elastic-apm-test/README.md

 ./gradlew build
 ```

-## Endpoints:
+## Endpoints

 It describes the base pathes of the application.
+By default, the application runs on port `8080`.

 ### Get all foos